LivePerson acquires VoiceBase and Tenfold for its conversational AI platform

 Prior to the acquisition, VoiceBase had raised $31.5 million in venture capital.

-“Eighty-six percent of buyers are willing to pay more for better customer experiences, meaning huge opportunities open up for brands as we combine VoiceBase’s speech analytics tech with LivePerson’s conversational cloud and AI,” CEO Bachtiger said in a press release.
+“Eighty-six percent of buyers are willing to pay more for better customer experiences, meaning huge opportunities open up for brands as we combine VoiceBase’s speech analytics tech with LivePerson’s conversational cloud and AI,” VoiceBase CEO Bachtiger said in a press release.
 “We are thrilled to team up with a trailblazing industry leader that shares our vision for improving conversations through actionable, AI-powered insights.”

-As for Austin, Texas-based Tenfold, which was launched by Blake Robertson, Dan Sincavage, Patrick Hogan, and Sean Pinegar in 2015, it provides a service that connects on-premise and cloud voice platforms to customer relationship management systems.
+As for Austin, Texas-based Tenfold, which was launched by Blake Robertson, Dan Sincavage, Patrick Hogan, and Sean Pinegar in 2015, it provides a service that connects on-premises and cloud voice platforms to customer relationship management systems.
 Tenfold counts Wayfair, TransAmerica, and Sixt among its customers.

-CEO Jeff Cotten says that, with Tenfold — backed by $34.6 million in capital, some contributed by Andreessen Horowitz and Next Coast Ventures — LivePerson messaging will become available to more customer service agents via customer relationship management systems, desktops, and brands’ integrated solutions.
+Tenfold CEO Jeff Cotten says that by adding his company — which is backed by $34.6 million in capital, some contributed by Andreessen Horowitz and Next Coast Ventures — LivePerson messaging will become available to more customer service agents via customer relationship management systems, desktops, and brands’ integrated solutions.
 “Today marks an exciting day for Tenfold, our employees, and our customers as we join LivePerson,” he added in a statement.
 “We’ve solved a difficult challenge in delivering the most relevant data right into every customer interaction, and with LivePerson, we’ll expand this model to messaging to deliver a true end-to-end customer experience platform.”

 LivePerson, a 26-year-old, publicly held company headquartered in New York, is best known as the developer of the Conversational Cloud, a software platform that allows consumers to message with brands in real time.
 In 2018, following the acquisitions of bot platform BotCentral and conversational commerce startup Conversable, the company announced its AI offering, allowing businesses to create AI-powered chatbots to answer customer messages alongside human agents.